 8. Don’t let finances be a reason

 If you are in the early days of your business you might feel that money is too tight to take a holiday.
 So how about a Staycation?
-Simply tell your clients you are on holiday, pop an out of office on the emails, and if you have an actual office stick a “Do Not Enter” sign on it – for your benefit! – and take a holiday without leaving home by following all the steps above and then doing only what you feel like every day – long lie ins, reading, walking in the park, day trips to beautiful places.
+Simply tell your clients you are on holiday, pop an out of office on the emails, and if you have an actual office stick a “Do Not Enter” sign on it – for your benefit! – and take a holiday without leaving home by following all the steps above and then doing only what you feel like every day – long lie-ins, reading, walking in the park, day trips to beautiful places.
 Or make a holiday out of visiting friends, or do a house swap or house sit.
 You spend money on food, utilities and other household expenses when you’re at home – so just take that same budget and use it somewhere else.

 9. Be Disciplined

-The most important thing in all this is that you find ways of switching off from work entirely, and spending time in that loose, in flow state where your mind feels clear and spacious and your body is free of stress or pressure.
-It’s really worth being disciplined about this – if you are someone who doesn’t take a lot of holidays you’ll discover what a huge difference it makes to your energy levels, clarity and performance and you’ll come to see your holidays as crucial element for success in your business just like I do.
+The most important thing in all this is that you find ways of switching off from work entirely and spending time in that loose, in flow state where your mind feels clear and spacious and your body is free of stress or pressure.
+It’s really worth being disciplined about this – if you are someone who doesn’t take a lot of holidays you’ll discover what a huge difference it makes to your energy levels, clarity and performance and you’ll come to see your holidays as a crucial element for success in your business just like I do.

 If that’s you then I challenge you to go right now and schedule your next holiday into your calendar – just go over there now and block it out completely – and make sure you don’t allow any appointments to sneak in there! (unless they are genuinely too good to say No to of course).
-And if you don’t trust yourself to actually take the holiday when the time comes then while you are at it book a flight, holiday cottage or hotel as well – that’s one way of making sure you actually go!
+And if you don’t trust yourself to actually take the holiday when the time comes then while you are at it book a flight, holiday cottage, or hotel as well – that’s one way of making sure you actually go!